No Room Rent Capping | No Medical Check-up up to 55yrs | Tax Benefit up to Rs.75,000 | Buy Health Insurance starting @ ₹160 pm Check Plans

 Conclusion

 Tofu, being a low-calorie source of protein, can easily be integrated into your everyday diet.
 It also keeps you full for longer periods.
-And this, in turn, can help you consume fewer calories on the whole each day.
-Reducing your calorie intake has positive effects on your Body Mass Index (BMI) and Basal Metabolic Rate (BMR), both of which are essential factors to evaluate your health.
-You can also use our calorie calculator to keep a track of your calorie intake.
+And this, in turn, can help you consume fewer calories each day.
+Reducing your calorie intake can also have a positive impact on your Body Mass Index (BMI) and Basal Metabolic Rate (BMR), both of which are essential factors to evaluate your health.

-A healthy BMI and BMR also come with another benefit, namely lower health insurance premiums.
-And if you are looking for a good health insurance to secure your future, simply head to Bajaj Markets and make your purchase today.
+A healthy BMI and BMR come with an added benefit, namely lower health insurance premiums.
+And if you are looking for a good health insurance to secure your future, simply head to Bajaj Markets and get yours today.

 Health Insurance Plans Available at Bajaj Markets